valkcoder/obby-generator/README.md

   - `EndPart` → where the next piece connects
 - use the roblox plugin ui to:
   - mark pieces as good starts / ends
-  - mark transitions (A → B) as good combos
+  - mark transitions (a → b) as good combos
   - Export `training_data.json` (as a JSON string)

 ---